-The program supports dance training derived from traditional, classical and/or contemporary dance of the African, Caribbean, Asian, Arabic, Middle Eastern and South Asian diasporas, Indigenous dance, and Deaf and disability dance practices.
-There are three categories:
+The program supports dance training derived from traditional, classical and/or contemporary African, Caribbean, Asian, Arabic, Middle Eastern, South Asian and Indigenous dance forms, and Deaf and disability dance practices.
+There are two categories:

 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

 - Grant notification is now available approximately four and a half months after the deadline.
 Refer to the “Activity timing” section on this page to understand how this may affect the timing of eligible activities.

 - Individual applicants must be 18 years of age or older to apply.

 - Dance schools are no longer eligible applicants.